HOWTO

 IMA Signing Key and Certificate

 An IMA signing key signs files and other objects.
-IMA Appraisal uses certificates that are installed on the .ima keyring.
+IMA-Appraisal uses certificates that are installed on the .ima keyring.

-openssl genrsa -out imakey.pem 2048
+openssl genrsa -out imakeyrsa.pem 3072

-Create the certificate signing request.
+Create the certificate signing requests for the RSA and ECC keys.

-openssl req -new -key imakey.pem -out imacsr.pem
+openssl req -new -key imakeyrsa.pem -out imacsrrsa.pem

-[ v3_ca ]
+[ ext ]

 authorityKeyIdentifier = keyid:always,issuer:always